particle-iot/docs/src/content/getting-started/new.md

 ### Cloud API docs updates 2025-02-12

-Corrected a typo in the service agreements endpoint and added missing documentation for ledger calls for products in the cloud API reference.
+Added missing service agreement scopes and added missing documentation for ledger calls for products in the cloud API reference.

 ### Servo update 2025-02-11